nvenayak/impact/readme.md

 FermAT: Fermentation Analysis Toolbox
 =====================================
-This package is intended to help parse, analyze, plot and store time course data common to fermentation, including OD, titers and fluorescence.
+FermAT is designed to help scientists parse, analyze, plot and store data for fermentation experiments.
+There are two parts to the package:

+- `FermAT`: which contains the core toolbox
+- `FermAT_web`: a web-based front end written in django

+`FermAT_web` is designed as a wrapped for FermAT.
+All major functionality should continue in this fashion, and be included in the core package.

 ## Quick Start Guide
 ### Install